Professional Bull Rider

 Hey, I have always wanted to get into rodeo, huge passion of mine I just was never sure if it would clash with my full time job as a carpenter. where is the best place to start to get into bill riding as a weekend warrior

-Asked by Will almost 2 years ago
+Asked by Will about 2 years ago

 I've been riding for 3 months and I'm ,16 I watch videos all the time and ride every Sunday at a practice but !y question is should I wash my bull riding pants or do I get more grip by not washing them

-Asked by Chris over 8 years ago
+Asked by Chris almost 9 years ago

 How do I start bull riding